solderneer/solderneer/site/src/content/notes/multitemporality.md

 tags: ["topic/social-sciences"]
 ---

-Multitemporality is the idea that we have lost coherent narratives to stand behind and that we are in the [[The Garden of Forking Memes]].
+Multitemporality is the idea that we have lost coherent narratives to stand behind and that we are in the The Garden of Forking Memes.

 [The Internet of Beefs](https://www.ribbonfarm.com/2020/01/16/the-internet-of-beefs/) - Venkatesh Rao is talking about the beefing on the internet (mainly Twitter) as being an endless conflict powered by the fear of a non-existent narrative.